flaviotordini/markdown-it-yaml/README.md

 ## Object list

-An array of the parsed YAML blocks can be accessed at `md.objects` after the Markdown document has been processed.
+An array of the parsed YAML blocks can be accessed at `env.objects` after the Markdown document has been processed.
 This can be useful to generate table of contents, statistics, export data, etc. See the Usage example below.

 ## Install